top of page

 Coffee break: Why care about this step?

-• Authorities like offices and courts if required by applicable laws.
+• Authorities like offices and courts if required by applicable laws

 In some cases, data may be transferred without such contracts if:

-• You have consented to it; or
+• You've consented to it, or

 • It's necessary for the performance of a contract, for the establishment, exercise, or enforcement of legal claims, or for overriding public interests (like safety or security).